okta/okta-auth-js/README.md

 * UInt8 typed array
 * webcrypto (crypto.subtle)

 > :warning: crypto polyfills are unable to use the operating system as a source of good quality entropy used to generate pseudo-random numbers that are the key to good cryptography.
-As such we take the posture that polyfills are less secure and we advise against using them.
+As such we take the posture that crypto polyfills are less secure and we advise against using them.

 This module provides an entrypoint that implements all required polyfills.